AlertaDengue/UpdateHistoricoAlerta/README.md

 ### Variables:
 - `desired_port`: The desired SSH port for the cluster nodes.
-- `yearweek`: The year and week for which the historical alerts are being updated.
+- `yearweek`: The year and week for which the historical alerts data. are being updated.
-- `disease`: The specific disease for which historical alerts are being updated.
+- `disease`: The specific disease for which historical alerts data. are being updated.
 - `db_user`, `db_name`, `db_password`: Database connection details.
 - `SRC_DIR`, `DEST_DIR`: Directories for storing SQL files on the local and remote machines.
 - `SQL_FNAME`: The name of the SQL file generated based on the year, week, and disease.